 1: RTS Home Accents 50 Gallon Rain Barrel

-Durable, functional, and with an attractive oak-style finish, this 50 gallon capacity water collection barrel frequently earns rave reviews among gardeners and self-sustainability enthusiasts.
+Durable, functional, and with an attractive oak-style finish, this 50 gallon rain barrel or water collection barrel frequently earns rave reviews among gardeners and self-sustainability enthusiasts.
 So, when we tried it ourselves, it came as no surprise to find that it did everything we could want from a high-grade rainwater barrel, and then some.

 Ideal for those of you who may want the look and feel of an authentic whiskey barrel without paying the kind of premium-level prices you’d typically pay for such a tool, this attractive piece of kit adds a gorgeous, traditional look to your outdoor space.